Philippine National Railways

-The Philippine National Railways (PNR) (Pambansang Daang-bakal ng Pilipinas; Ferrocarril Nacional de Filipinas) is a state-owned railway company in the Philippines which operates one commuter rail service between Metro Manila and Laguna, and local services between Sipocot, Naga and Legazpi in the Bicol Region.
-It is an attached agency of the Department of Transportation.
+The Philippine National Railways (PNR) (Pambansang Daang-bakal ng Pilipinas; Ferrocarril Nacional de Filipinas) is a state-owned railway company in the Philippines which operates one commuter rail service between Laguna and Quezon, and local services between Sipocot, Naga and Legazpi in the Bicol Region.
+It is an attached agency of the Department of Transportation, formerly known as the Ferrocaril Manila-Dagupan Line, and less well-known Manila Railroad (MRR).

-PNR began operations on November 24, 1892, as the Manila Railway Company, during the Spanish colonial period, and later becoming the Manila Railroad Company (MRR) during the American colonial period.
-It became the Philippine National Railways on June 20, 1964, by virtue of Republic Act No. 4156.
-PNR used to operate over 1100 km of route from La Union to the Bicol Region.
-However, neglect reduced PNR's service.
-Persistent problems with informal settlers in the 1990s and natural disasters in the 2000s contributed further to PNR's decline.
+Philippine National Railways traces its roots to the Ferrocarril de Manila-Dagupan, founded on November 24, 1892 during the Spanish colonial period, and later becoming the Manila Railroad Company (MRR) during the American colonial period.
+Founded on June 20, 1964, by virtue of Republic Act No. 4156, the PNR used to operate over 1100 km of route from La Union to the Bicol Region.
+However, neglect reduced the railway's service, and persistent problems with informal settlers in the 1990s and natural disasters in the 2000s contributed further to its decline.
 The government is currently in the process of reinvesting in the railway through numerous projects set to revive defunct lines and create new ones.

 History

 Manila Railroad

-The origins of the Philippine National Railways can be traced to Edmund Sykes' concession, the Manila Railway Company, Limited.
+The origins of the Philippine National Railways can be traced to Edmund Sykes's concession, the Manila Railway Company, Limited.
 Sykes was granted concession rights by the Spanish government to construct a rail line from Manila to Dagupan on June 1, 1887.
-The line opened as the Ferrocarril de Manila a Dagupan on November 24, 1892, and the Manila Railway Company was formally incorporated in Manila and in London.
+The line opened as the Ferrocarril de Manila a Dagupan on November 24, 1892, and the Manila Railway Company was formally incorporated in Manila and London.
+The Ferrocarril de Manila a Dagupan would eventually become the North Main Line, while services to Southern Luzon under the South Main Line would be completed by 1937.

-The Manila Railway was later renamed the Manila Railroad in 1906 and became a state-owned enterprise in 1916.
+The Manila Railway was later renamed the Manila Railroad Company in 1906 and became a state-owned enterprise in 1916.
 By 1923, the MRR elected José Paez as its first Filipino general manager.
 By 1939, the MRR had 1140 km of track throughout Luzon.
-However, the MRR's network and fleet was heavily destroyed during World War II.
+However, the MRR's network and fleet was destroyed during World War II.
 With most of the railroads rebuilt by the 1950s, the MRR initiated its transition from steam to diesel power.
 Flagship services with steam ended on August 12, 1956, while regular services ended in 1963.
 Not long after, the Manila Railroad was reorganized into the Philippine National Railways.